 b.
 New STC Applications.
-Section 26.11 requires new or amended STC applications filed after the effective date of the rule to be evaluated and, if necessary, to be developed and the revisions submitted for review and approval by the FAA Oversight Office.
-However, if an operator develops its own STC which creates new EWIS ICA, the FAA Oversight Office must approve them.
+Section 26.11 requires new or amended STC applications filed after the effective date of the rule to be evaluated and, if necessary, to be developed and the revisions submitted for review and approval by the FAA Aircraft Certification Service office.
+However, if an operator develops its own STC which creates new EWIS ICA, the FAA Aircraft Certification Service office must approve them.

-NOTE: The operator must submit its STC EWIS ICA as part of the STC package, along with supporting technical justification/data to the FAA Oversight Office for approval.
+NOTE: The operator must submit its STC EWIS ICA as part of the STC package, along with supporting technical justification/data to the FAA Aircraft Certification Service office for approval.

 2-8.
 STC LIMITATION.
 Part 26 does not prohibit issuing an STC even if the STC applicant has not yet met the requirements of that section.
 In this case, the FAA will add a limitation to the STC.
-FAA engineering policy memo PS-AIR-100 2007-12-27A, Enhanced Airworthiness Program for Airplane Systems (EAPAS) Supplemental Type Certificate (STC) Limitation, dated July 7, 2008, describes how and when the FAA will do this.
+FAA engineering policy memo PS-AIR-100-2007-12-27A, Enhanced Airworthiness Program for Airplane Systems (EAPAS) Supplemental Type Certificate (STC) Limitation, dated July 7, 2008, describes how and when the FAA will do this.
 You can download an electronic copy at http://rgl.faa.gov/.